hariharankv11/steeltoe-unity-sample/README.md

-# ASP.NET 4.x sample applications with Unity and Stelltoe
+# ASP.NET 4.x sample applications with Unity and Steeltoe

 It takes quite an effort to instrument/inject some of the Steeltoe features in full framework app.
 SteeltoeOSS has Autofac extensions for full framework to abstarct away that effort.
 But there are no Unity extensions availble.
 Sample apps in **[steeltoe-unity-samples](https://github.com/kolluri-rk/steeltoe-unity-sample) git repo** illustrate how to use Steeltoe features with less effort when using **Unity for IoC services**.